yahia-aitalla/CERFACS-INTERNSHIP/README.md

-# CFDStreamSurrogate: A Modular Pipeline for 2D CFD Surrogate Modeling (Offline & Online)
+# Modular Pipeline for 2D CFD Surrogate Modeling (Offline & Online)

 A modular, reproducible software stack for surrogate modeling of two-dimensional Navier–Stokes flows with convolutional neural networks.
 The stack provides **data generation**, **dataset construction**, **model definitions**, **offline training**, an **online-learning emulation pipeline**, and **inference and diagnostics**.
 The design emphasizes **general, machine-agnostic usage** and **reproducible configuration**.